petzval/btferret/README.md

 le_pair(7,PASSKEY_RANDOM | PASSKEY_LOCAL,0);   // Local client chooses passkey and displays it
                                                // Enter on remote server when prompted
                                                // Server should use a KeyboardDisplay agent

+le_pair(7,PASSKEY_RANDOM | PASSKEY_LOCAL | SECURE_CONNECT,0);  // Secure Connection setup
+                                                               // rather than Legacy

    // BONDING saves pairing information
    // Pair (using any method) and Bond on first connection